Pines, Autumn, 2007

-I've never known an artist who painted just for fun or for relaxation.
+I’ve never known an artist who painted for fun or relaxation.

 I’ve never known an artist who didn’t want to become great.

 Most painters are driven.
 Seriously driven.

-Most of you want to be great, your reason for reading this and other fine art blogs instead of watching TV.
+Most of you want to become great, your reason for reading this and other fine art blogs instead of watching TV.